-- listening to their thoughts and views - providing opportunities for them to represent others, e.g. school council members, house captains and vice-captains - providing opportunities to be involved in school decision making, e.g. school council, librarians and eco committee - Rewarding good and excellent behavior, e.g. house points, challenge certificates and 'terrific twosome'
+- listening to their thoughts and views - providing opportunities for them to represent others, e.g. school council members, house captains and vice-captains - providing opportunities to be involved in school decision making, e.g. school council, librarians and eco committee - rewarding good and excellent behaviour, e.g. house points and challenge certificates.